Exogenic Geomorphic Processes [Erosional and Depositional]

 River capture happens when one river, typically a stronger or faster-flowing one, erodes its way into the drainage basin of a neighboring river, diverting the water from the weaker river and essentially “capturing” its flow, often through a process called headward erosion where the capturing river extends its channel upstream towards the other river’s headwaters, eventually diverting the water into its own course.

 V-shaped valley is a narrow valley with steeply sloped side.
-When the valley floor flattens out, Forming U shape its called a U- Shaped Valley
+When the valley floor flattens out, Forming U shape its called a U- Shaped Valley.

 Formation